 Corporate bodies are a large category, of which corporations are but one species.
 Looking at corporate bodies generally, it is possible to imagine a variety of organizations that can display a counterpart to individual virtue.
 This would be a disposition, written into its mode of corporate organization, that more or less peremptorily and robustly requires individuals who act in its name—that is, authorized under its rules—to provide one or another sort of benefit.

 Thus consider those monastic communities of the middle ages that operated under the Rule of St Benedict, a set of precepts dating from the sixth century.
-While the Rule could be altered by the autonomous communities that submitted to it, and while it was altered under various reforms through the centuries—this, we may presume, in face of what were perceived to be red lights—it had a powerfully unchallengeable status in most monasteries and nunneries.
-The policy-makers in those communities would have embraced the Rule as expressive of their goals.
-And the policy-takers—the ordinary monks and nuns—would have been virtuously motivated to conform, at least if they joined up voluntarily.
+While the rule could be altered by the autonomous communities that submitted to it, and while it was altered under various reforms through the centuries—this, we may presume, in the face of what were perceived to be red lights—it had a powerfully unchallengeable status in most monasteries and nunneries.
+The policy makers in those communities would have embraced the rule as expressive of their goals.
+And the policy takers—the ordinary monks and nuns—would have been virtuously motivated to conform, at least if they joined up voluntarily.
 Even if their individual virtue failed, indeed, the intangible hand would have been there to nudge them into simulating virtue.

-Among other things, the Rule required communities to display the virtue of hospitality in quite a high and demanding degree with travellers who came to their doors.
+Among other things, the rule required communities to display the virtue of hospitality in quite a high and demanding degree with travelers who came to their doors.
 Can we say that such a community was hospitable in a manner that characterizes the organization as such, not necessarily its members individually?
 Yes, we surely can.
 It is quite plausible to imagine a community that is hospitable at the organizational level, even while the individual monks or nuns may fail in virtue and do so with ill grace, perhaps resenting the demands on community resources.
-If hospitality requires a more or less robust or reliable response to the needs of a traveler as such, regardless of various costs involved, then it is surely plausible to say that the organization imagined is designed to satisfy the standard of hospitality, displaying the required virtue.
+If hospitality requires a more or less robust or reliable response to the needs of a traveler as such, regardless of the various costs involved, then it is surely plausible to say that the organization imagined is designed to satisfy the standard of hospitality, displaying the required virtue.

 If an organization is capable of displaying a virtue in the relevant sense—a disposition to provide a collective benefit robustly—then it is surely going to be the case that it can be mobilized under the economy of social esteem to do so.
 As we can imagine a monastic community displaying the virtue of hospitality, so we can imagine its being moved, if only in a standby fashion, by the desire for esteem.
 Suppose, then, that this counterfactual is true of the community: that if its hospitality made it a sucker for free-riders, and a laughing-stock in the community at large, then it would revise the rule under which it operates.
 In that case, it is true as things actually are that its display of hospitality is contingent on its earning esteem benefits in the surrounding society for that hospitality.
 And this is so, even if the issue of its standing in that society never arises in its internal deliberations.